 Who can I contact if I need academic support?

 - Your personal tutor can provide general guidance on academic practice and can help you understand feedback that you have received across your modules.
 They will also encourage you to seek further specialist support with study skills if needed.
+To learn more about your personal tutor, and to discover how to contact them, please read our article Who is my personal tutor & what do they do?

-- If you’re currently enrolled on a Study Abroad Programme at King's, please read Global mobility & study abroad at King's for guidance on contacting your personal tutor.
+- If you’re currently enrolled on a study abroad programme at King's, please read Global mobility & study abroad at King's for guidance on contacting your personal tutor.

 - If your studies have been affected by unforeseen circumstances, you may be able to apply for mitigating circumstances; read our article What are mitigating circumstances? for more information.